-Custom invites require that you include either call-to-action text or the Google expand icon (no variations or substitutions are allowed).
+Custom invites require that you include either call-to-action text or the expand icon (no variations or substitutions are allowed).

 The Final URL is the web address of your landing page, where people go when they click your ad.
 The URL is compatible with Upgraded URLs and tracking templates (including custom parameters).
 Learn more about Upgraded URLs.

 Images will appear both in the image gallery and in the thumbnails.
 You can build up to 10 image galleries with a maximum of 10 images in each gallery.

 Resolution: 200+ PPI for high-resolution images (Export the image at twice the pixel width and height for images intended to appear on Retina devices.)